nextcloud/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 .. note:: If you are using Apache/2.4 with mod_fcgid, as of February/March 2016,
-   ``FcgidMaxRequestInMem`` still needs to be significantly increased from its default value to avoid the occurence of segmentation faults when uploading big files.
+   ``FcgidMaxRequestInMem`` still needs to be significantly increased from its default value to avoid the occurrence of segmentation faults when uploading big files.
 This is not a regular setting but serves as a workaround for `Apache with mod_fcgid bug #51747 <https://bz.apache.org/bugzilla/show_bug.cgi?id=51747>`_.

    Setting ``FcgidMaxRequestInMem`` significantly higher than normal may no longer be